shawtan/notes/GEOG101notes.md

 ### Places
 - Dynamic - changes properties and boundaries due to environment and human factors
 - Influences people's physical well-being, opportunities, lifestyle choices
-- Places hold meaning for differnet people
+- Places hold meaning for different people
 - **Identity**: the sense that you make of yourself through your subjective feelings based on your everyday experiences and social relations
 - Significant events occur in places
 - Social interaction occurs in places